Locations:

 While you may be able to treat acid reflux and heartburn with an antacid or by adjusting your diet, GERD should be treated by a healthcare professional to avoid long-term problems.
 In some rare cases, surgery is needed.

-A lot of times, symptoms of acid reflux and heartburn will come and go without too much bother.
-But it can still be an unpleasant feeling – so make sure to always listen to your body.
-If you find that your symptoms of heartburn start to worsen and you start to notice additional symptoms, you should talk to your healthcare provider.
+Often, symptoms of acid reflux and heartburn will come and go without too much bother.
+But it can still be an unpleasant feeling — so make sure to always listen to your body.
+If you find that your symptoms of heartburn start to worsen and you begin to notice additional symptoms, you should talk to a healthcare provider.

 Advertisement